David Franks (aide-de-camp): Biography

 After Franks was returned to active duty, General George Washington had him assigned to his command.
 The other officers of Franks's own regiment started a whispering campaign against him.
 Seeking to clear his name definitively, Franks asked General Washington to initiate another court-martial, one that would investigate—rather than simply drop—the scurrilous charges against him.
 After a month-long investigation, the court issued a thorough report completely exonerating Franks.

 A promotion in rank immediately followed.
 Franks was entrusted to carry highly secret documents to diplomats Benjamin Franklin in Paris and John Jay in Madrid.
 In 1783, Franks returned to Philadelphia, but soon left for Paris to deliver to Franklin the official copy of the peace treaty that ended the war and granted American independence.
 According to his accounts, Franks often paid more of his expenses than his young nation could afford to reimburse.

-At war's end, Franks was made American vice-consul at Marseilles.
+At war's end, Franks was made American vice-consul at Marseille.
 In 1786, he served as American envoy in the treaty negotiations between the United States and the potentates of Morocco.

 Despite his complete exoneration, the trust of Washington, and his long service to his country, Jeffersonian Republicans launched vicious attacks on Franks for his association with Arnold.
 In 1786, the attacks succeeded and Franks was dismissed from the diplomatic corps.
 He returned to the United States discredited and bankrupt.

 Franks was given a grant of land for his services and a position in the Bank of the United States, but he died in poverty.
 After he succumbed to yellow fever in the great epidemic of 1793 in Philadelphia, he was saved from a pauper's grave by a neighbor, who had him interred in Christ Church Burial Ground.